Beliathal/QFILHelper/README.md

 ◆ Detect connected COM ports
 <ul>
-<li>	QFIL Helper will continiously query Windows for all connected devices.</li>
+<li>	QFIL Helper will continuously query Windows for all connected devices.</li>
 <li>	If Qualcomm HS-USB QDLoader 9008 is detected, then your phone is connected in EDL mode.</li>
 </ul>